 Our Father of Nation—Mahatma Gandhi—believed in reform not punishment and with this philosophy, Additional Director General (Prison) Bhushankumar Upadhyay and Jail Superintendent U.T.
 Pawar organized a workshop in the largest prison of South Asia—Yerwada Central Jail, Pune.
 When one commits a mistake in life, one has to pay a big cost for it.
 But it’s … Continue reading Prisoners Need Reform Not Punishment

-In this blog post, I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.
 Quite often we hear words like MAY GOD BLESS YOU or MAY THIS FESTIVAL BRING LIGHT AND HAPPINESS TO YOUR LIFE.
 My question of, why this element of MAY?
-Why this … Continue reading Saying MAY GOD BLESS YOU May Be One Of The Many Dangers Of Doubt
+Why this doubt?
+PS: I am trying to explore something unusual and this may only relate to people who are believers in God; public or personal.
+The meaning … Continue reading Saying MAY GOD BLESS YOU Is As Dangerous As Doubt

 I have seen life for 38 years, read around 1,000 books, met more than a million people and after all of this, I realized a thing—there is an opposite of everything.
 The world is full of contrast.
 In Mumbai, there is extreme contrast wherever you see.
 And this contrast, which is nothing other than the … Continue reading The Poem Of Contrast